secML/secML.github.io/src/content/post/class9.md

 > Babak Bashari Rad, Maslin Masrom, and Suhaimi Ibrahim. _Evolution of Computer Virus Concealment and Anti-Virus Techniques: A Short Survey_.
 University Technology Malaysia.
 6 April 2011. [[PDF](https://arxiv.org/ftp/arxiv/papers/1104/1104.1070.pdf)]

-Since the first appearances of early malware, advances in both combating and creating viruses have analogously mirrored the general patterns of the medical battle against evolving biological virus outbreaks: that is, as anti-virus software continually develops innovative techniques for detecting existing viruses, virus writers seek out new methods to cheat those detection systems.
+Since the first appearances of early malware, advances in both combating and creating viruses have analogously mirrored the general patterns of the medical battle against evolving biological virus outbreaks &mdash; as anti-virus software continually develops innovative techniques for detecting existing viruses, virus writers seek out new methods to cheat those detection systems.
 To understand the present state of the field and the role of machine learning in combating malware, let's look at a brief history of how both the attacks and defenses have evolved in the malware domain.

 ### Encrypted Viruses